🎉 Announcing Free Tools! Plan out your customer referral program using our toolkit of 11 free tools.

 Patagonia purpose-driven marketing example

-2. Builds a Loyal Customer Base and Increase Customer Advocacy
+2. Builds Customer Loyalty and Advocacy

 Take Glossier's campaign, for instance, which openly and actively supported the sensitive issue of #BlackLivesMatter: